andrew172839/SVM_CUDA/README.md

-This is a GPU acceleration version for LIBSVM's cross validation
+SVM_CUDA is a GPU acceleration version for LIBSVM's cross validation

 To run this program, CUDA 8.0 or other CUDA versions need to be preinstalled